alvii147/CrimeStatsAnalysis/docs/report/Report.md

 ### Foreign Key Constraints

-Now we can define our foreign key constraints.
+Now we can define our foreign key constraints based on the entity-relationship model relations.

 ```mysql
 ALTER TABLE Complaint ADD CONSTRAINT Complaint_Incident